 Unfortunately, this high heat can lead to the loss of beneficial enzymes, vitamins, and antioxidants found in raw honey.
 Additionally, industrial honey may be filtered using nylon cloth, which removes particles such as pollen and propolis that contribute to its potent nutritional value.

 Some commercial honey products may even contain added ingredients or be adulterated with sugar syrup or even high fructose corn syrup to increase their volume, diluting and further compromising the purity and quality of the honey.
-For more information about the dangers of added ingredients like corn syrup, check out this helpful guide.
+For more information about the dangers of added ingredients like corn syrup, check out this helpful guide to reading ingredients.

 Health Benefits of Raw Honey